Button Bits

 Advantages

-***Note: Directional drillers have traditionally used button bits because they’re steerable.
-However, new technology has caused the pdc bit to out perform.
+***Note: Directional drillers traditionally use button bits because they’re steerable.
+However, new technology has caused the pdc bit to outperform.

 Why?